 Should you not be able to revive a downed ally, fear not!
 Many healers have the ability to resurrect the dead.
 This is a huge benefit for parties that lose a member during a dungeon crawl.
 You may be able to have a NPC revive an ally, but that takes both time and money and is nowhere near as convenient.

 The most common and reliable healing comes in the form of spells.
 Another form of healing comes from healing potions and other items.
 Acquiring these items is an expensive, but possible way to overcome the lack of having a dedicated healer in the party.

 The support helps boost their party’s abilities in and out of combat.
 They cast powerful spells that buff ability checks, saving throws, attacks, and damage.
 These buffs give the party an edge against their enemies in combat situations and gives them more leeway to make difficult skill checks.
 Helping your party deal more damage helps end fights quicker.
 The quicker the fight, the less chance of players being killed!

 Supports can also debuff the enemy.
 Causing an enemy to have disadvantage on a saving throw, deal less damage, or lower their ability scores can help turn the tide of a difficult encounter.
 Debuffs are especially powerful as they can potentially help your party avoid damage.
 In D&D avoiding damage is always better than healing damage.

 Ways to counter magical spells and effects are another important part of supporting your party.
 Having someone who knows the counterspell and dispel magic spells can help you shut down enemy spellcasters that would otherwise be an enormous threat to your party.

 Every class has access to some form of crowd control so this is an easy box to check.
-Crowd control allow your party to temporarily shut down an enemy and potentially gain advantages against them.
+Crowd control allows your party to temporarily shut down an enemy and potentially gain advantages against them.
 Tons of spells and abilities allow you to force an enemy to lose control of their character.